Photography at DVSA

 In the Intermediate to Advanced photography classes, you will be exposed to new techniques and concepts and a variety of approaches that introduce an increasing level of complexity and challenge.
 Project examples include a consideration of the aesthetics and inspiration of the photo masters, greater in-depth instruction on photo editing software and the development of digital image management skills.

 As you progress, the focus becomes less on the technical aspects of using your camera and more on broadening your vision and exploring the possibilities of the photographic frame.
 Field work, assignments based around photographic concepts and critiques of your images that invite positive group feedback offer opportunities for hands-on and engaged learning.
 Our instructors, all of whom are working artists and photographers, offer mentorship and creative guidance in DVSA’s welcoming and supportive environment.

-For those looking to further their skills, a variety of shorter workshops are provided throughout the year offering specialized instruction in lighting, landscape, still life and macro photography, digital image editing/organization software and more.
+For those looking to further their skills, a variety of shorter workshops are provided throughout the year offering specialized instruction in landscape, still life, portrait and macro photography, lighting techniques, digital image editing/organization software and more.